pxolsen/pxolsen/README.md

 <h4 align="center">I am an Army veteran turned software developer!
 I am currently enrolled in a full-stack coding bootcamp with an anticipated graduation on September 15th, 2023.
 Afterwards, I will be applying for my first job as a developer!</h4>

+<h4 align="center">I have a B.S. in Public Finance from Indiana University and over 6 years of professional experience in the Army.
+Through the military, I have developed an acute attention to detail, unwavering discipline, and the ability to identify, analyze, and solve complex problems for my organization.
+I have extensive experience leading and working within autonomous teams in fast-paced dynamic environments.
+I am a lifelong learner with a dedication to growth and improvement.</h4>

+<h4 align="center">Outside of work, I am a devoted sports fan (Go Yankees, Celtics, Giants, and Bruins!).
+I am also an avid poker player.
+I enjoy spending time outdoors and going on hikes with my wife and dog. </h4>

 <p align="center">
   <img src="gh_gif.gif" alt="animated" />
 </p>